heygauravshukla/auto-rewards/README.md

-# AutoRewards - MS Rewards Grinder
+# AutoRewards - Microsoft Rewards Grinder

-This repository contains Python scripts for automating searches from Windows computers for the sake of earning Microsoft Rewards at different levels.
+This repository contains Python scripts for automating searches from Windows computers to earn Microsoft Rewards at different levels.

+Microsoft Rewards is a loyalty program offered by Microsoft that allows users to earn points by searching the web with Bing and completing other tasks.
+These scripts automate the search tasks to help users earn points more efficiently.

-Note that these scripts can only help grind MS Rewards that are earnable from computers, not mobile devices.
-For mobile devices, you have to manually do the searches on the Bing app.
+Please note that these scripts can only assist in grinding Microsoft Rewards on computers, not on mobile devices.
+For mobile devices, you'll need to manually perform the searches using the Bing app.

 ## Overview

 This project includes two Python scripts:

-- `level_1_grinder.py`: Script for grinding MS Rewards at level 1.
-(For grinding 30pts daily)
+- `level_1_grinder.py`: Script for grinding Microsoft Rewards at level 1.
+(For earning 30 points daily)
-- `level_2_grinder.py`: Script for grinding MS Rewards at level 2.
-(For grinding 90pts daily)
+- `level_2_grinder.py`: Script for grinding Microsoft Rewards at level 2.
+(For earning 90 points daily)

 ## Features

 - Automates search tasks on Windows to earn Microsoft Rewards points.
-- Customizable search items list for each level.
+- Customizable list of search items for each level.
 - Simple and easy-to-understand codebase.

+## System Requirements

+- Windows 10 or Windows 11 operating system.
+- Stable internet connection with at least 4G data speed.

 ## Usage